Subscribe

 Description

-A bright one-bedroom flat on the second floor of Ben Jonson House in the Grade II listed Barbican Estate, known as a ‘Type F2C’ layout, designed by Chamberlin, Powell and Bon.
-The flat has recently been fully redecorated and is presented in excellent condition.
+A bright one-bedroom flat on the second floor of Ben Jonson House in the Grade II-listed Barbican Estate, known as a ‘Type F2C’ layout, was designed by Chamberlin, Powell and Bon.
+The is flat presented in excellent condition.
 The living space has full-width, full-height glazing with a sliding door opening to a south-facing balcony with fantastic views across the podium, towards the Barbican conservatory.
 The compact kitchen designed by Brooke Marine retains many of its original features, including the Creda hobs and Garchey waste disposal system.
 The double-bedroom benefits from original built-in storage and full-width glazing.
-Ben Jonson House was completed in 1973, and runs along the northern side of the Barbican.
+The kitchen comes equipped with a washing machine and fridge-freezer.
+Residents also benefit from 24-hour car park attendants.

 Area and transport